pedrojunqueira/da-100/README.md

 - Configure data loading
 	- You can configure for each query by right click the query
 		- Enable Load.
 If unchecked will not bring table to data model in PBI desktop
 		- Include in report refresh (it will not refresh in PBI desktop.
-In service alwyas refresh)
+In service always refresh)

 - Resolve data import errors
 	- Import Error can be various it comes down to troubleshooting
-	- Where there is an error in import PBI will create a folder and a table query so you can analysise the errors
+	- Where there is an error in import PBI will create a folder and a table query so you can analyse the errors
 	- Once you fix the error you can then delete the folder and queries with errors.
-	- Usually are related to
+	- Usually errors are related to
 		- Data types and mixed types
 		- Missing a driver to connect to a source
 		- Credentials expired